-The MAX5884 is equipped with a single-ended, CMOS-compatible XOR input, which may be left open (XOR provides an internal pulldown resistor) or pulled down to DGND, if not used.
+The MAX5885 is equipped with a single-ended, CMOS-compatible XOR input, which may be left open (XOR provides an internal pulldown resistor) or pulled down to DGND, if not used.
 Input data is XORed with the bit applied to the XOR pin.
 Pulling XOR high inverts the input data.
 Pulling XOR low leaves the input data noninverted.
-By applying a pseudorandom bit stream to XOR and applying inverted data when XOR is high, the bit transitions of the digital input data can be decorrelated from the DAC output.
-This allows the user to troubleshoot possible spurious or harmonic distortion degradation due to digital feedthrough on the PC board.
+By applying a pseudorandom bit stream to XOR and applying data while XOR is high, the bit transitions in the digital input data can be decorrelated from the DAC output, allowing the user to troubleshoot possible spurious or harmonic distortion degradation due to digital feedthrough on the PC board.